craff/simple_httpd/README.md

 It also supports [server-sent events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events)
 ([w3c](https://html.spec.whatwg.org/multipage/server-sent-events.html#event-stream-interpretation))

-Plan is to support SSl and krb5/Oauth/SSO authentication optionaly.
+It now supports SSL and uses OCaml 5.0.0 and epoll to get best performance.
+Unfortunatly, it is Linux only, but we plan to use kqueue to support BSD, and maybe windows later.

+For small request it can handle more then 1K simultaneous connection and serve more than 100K request per second.

 Out goal is to have a minimal library able to cover the maximum use case.
-It is not as Tiny as Tiny_httpd, but it is still free from all forms of `ppx`, async monads, etc. 🙃 and the dependencies remain minimal.
+It is not as Tiny as Tiny_httpd, but it is still free from all forms of `ppx`, async monads, etc. 🙃 and the dependencies remain relatively minimal.

 **Note**: it can be useful to add the `jemalloc` opam package for long running server, as it does a good job at controlling memory usage.